oracle/terraform-provider-oci/website/docs/d/containerengine_virtual_node_pools.html.markdown

 	* `value` - The value of the pair.
 * `time_created` - The time the virtual node pool was created.
 * `time_updated` - The time the virtual node pool was updated.
+* `virtual_node_pool_cycling_details` - Virtual Node Pool Cycling Details
+	* `is_virtual_node_cycling_enabled` - If virtual nodes in the virtual nodepool will be cycled to have new changes.
+	* `maximum_surge` - Maximum additional new virtual nodes that would be temporarily created and added to virtual nodepool during the cycling virtual nodepool process.
+OKE supports both integer and percentage input.
+Defaults to 1, Ranges from 0 to Virtual Nodepool size or 0% to 100%
+	* `maximum_unavailable` - Maximum active virtual nodes that would be terminated from virtual nodepool during the cycling virtual nodepool process.
+OKE supports both integer and percentage input.
+Defaults to 0, Ranges from 0 to Virtual Nodepool size or 0% to 100%
 * `virtual_node_tags` - The tags associated to the virtual nodes in this virtual node pool.
 	* `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 	* `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`